jarcane/minicosm-demo/README.md

 ## License

-Copyright © 2020 YOUR NAME HERE
+Copyright © 2020 A.C.
+Danvers

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.